NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ## What's new?
 (Version 2.35)

 • Migration to .NET 6 and project restructuring.
-• Smooth loop: Creates a smooth loop by analyzing frames, comparing with the start one.
+• Smooth loop: Creates a smooth loop by analyzing frames, which is done by comparing to the first/starting one.

 ### Fixed:

-♦ Reduced the change for a crash when stopping the recording when using DirectX.
+♦ Reduced the chance for a crash when stopping a recording (with DirectX).
-♦ Discarding when in manual or interaction capture modes, but cancelling in the recorder was creating a block scenario.
+♦ Discarding when in manual or interaction capture modes could cause a block scenario.

 ### Known Bugs: